Finding a good babysitter is difficult for all parents.

 - Optional 24/7 Emergency Response Service - YI’s motion alerts and live video feeds are now equipped with the option to instantly involve Noonlight’s Certified Emergency Dispatchers, who coordinate...

 - Activity Alerts - Motion Detection features use state-of-the-art technology to detect and send notifications to your phone.
-Activity Alerts (1-day storage in YI Cloud) available free of charge without...
+Notification Alerts available free of charge without a microSD memory card...

 Using a nanny-cam doesn’t mean you don’t trust your babysitter.
 It simply gives you peace of mind knowing that you can check on your child any time you are away.
 These cameras have the added bonus of providing security for your home at all times.